Download OpenFOAM-dev | Ubuntu

 kinetic, until July 2023. - 23.04, codename

-lunar, until May 2023.
+lunar, until May 2023. - 25.04, codename

 Installation

-- If not already present, add (a) the public key (
+- Install the public key (

-gpg.key) for the repository to enable package signatures to be verified and (b) themainrepository atdl.openfoam.org.
-The key andmainrepository will be present if the user has already installed another pack, e.g.openfoam12.sudo sh -c "wget -O - https://dl.openfoam.org/gpg.key > /etc/apt/trusted.gpg.d/openfoam.asc" sudo add-apt-repository http://dl.openfoam.org/ubuntu
+gpg.key) for the repository to enable package signatures to be verified.
+(Note: use securehttps://here.)sudo sh -c "wget -O - https://dl.openfoam.org/gpg.key > /etc/apt/trusted.gpg.d/openfoam.asc"

 - Update the

-aptpackage list to account for the new download repository locationsudo apt update
+aptpackage list to account for the new download repository location.sudo apt update

 - Install OpenFOAM-dev which also installs